cpt8c8/OO-Language-Comparison/README.md

 ### Comparisons of references and values
 #### How are values compared? (i.e. comparing two strings)
 ##### Kotlin
 Kotlin uses == and != for comparison.
-They reference structual integrity, with == being functionally equivilent to Java's .equals() method.
+They reference structural integrity, with == being functionally equivalent to Java's .equals() method.
 So, it works for strings as well.
 ```kotlin
     x == y
     // is equivalent to